SagiKimhi/operating-systems-2025a/README.md

 1. Clone the repository (or a fork of this repo) and set up local configurations (see workflow example's configurations section).

-2. Add appropriate tasks for whatever it is you are working on in the repository's project page.
+2. Create a new issue for whatever it is you will be working on, or select an existing issue from the

-3. Select a task and create a dedicated branch for working on that task according to the following branch rule sets:
+3. Assign the issue to yourself, and create a dedicated branch for working on that issue using one of the name patterns listed below:

-    - doc/\<author\>/\<issue-id\> : Use for documentation type issues and items.
+    - doc/\<issue-id\>/\<author\> : Use for issues labled as 'documentation'.

-    - fix/\<author\>/\<issue-id\> : Use for fixing bug and security bug type issues and items.
+    - fix/\<issue-id\>/\<author\> : Use for issues labled as 'bug'.

-    - feat/\<author\>/\<issue-id\> : Use for feature type issues and items.
+    - feat/\<issue-id\>/\<author\> : Use for issues labled as 'enhancement'.

-    - enhance/\<author\>/\<issue-id\> : Use for enhancement type issues and
+    - maint/\<issue-id\>/\<author\> : Use for issues labled as 'maintnance'.
-      items.

-    - refactor/\<author\>/\<issue-id\> : Use for refactor type issues and items.
+    - exercise/\<issue-id\>/\<author\> : Use for issues labled as 'exercise'.

+    - assignment/maman11/\<author\> : Use for working on your solution to maman11 assignment.

+    - assignment/maman12/\<author\> : Use for working on your solution to maman12 assignment.

+    - assignment/maman13/\<author\> : Use for working on your solution to maman13 assignment.

-    - chore/\<author\>/\<issue-id\> : Use for general chores which do not fall under any of the other categories listed in this section.
+    - assignment/\<issue-id\>/\<author\> : Use for working on your solution to an assignment not listed above from a different institution.

 ## Complete workflow example

-The following is a workflow example to set up git and commit changes from a user called MrDocker working on a bug assigned to him with the issue id 137.
+The following is a workflow example to set up git and commit changes from a user called MrDocker working on maman11 assignment.

 ### Cloning the repository: